-The mine comprises of a dessert open-pit, an underground access ramp at the rear of the pit, waste rock dumps, an ore stockpile area, crushing plant, a processing plant and wastewater treatment and appurtenant facilities.
-The infrastructure being used for mining includes Komatsu shovels, loaders, dozers and haul trucks.
+The mine comprised of a dessert open-pit, an underground access ramp at the rear of the pit, waste rock dumps, an ore stockpile area, crushing plant, a processing plant and wastewater treatment and appurtenant facilities.
+The infrastructure used for mining included Komatsu shovels, loaders, dozers and haul trucks.

-Processing plant and methods at the United Republic of Tanzania gold mine
+Processing plant and method applied at the United Republic of Tanzania gold mine

-The processing plant at the Tulawaka mine can process 1,480 tons a day (tpd) of ore.
+The processing plant at the Tulawaka mine c process 1,480 tons a day (tpd) of ore.

-The run of mine (ROM) ore stockpiled is crushed to high degree of fineness by using a primary jaw crusher.
-The crushed ore is transferred to a single stage semi autogeneous grinder (SAG) mill for grinding.
+The run of mine (ROM) ore stockpile was crushed using a primary jaw crusher to a high degree of fineness.
+The crushed ore was transferred to a single stage semi autogeneous grinder (SAG) mill for grinding.

-The ground ore is fed to the FFE liners, Knelson concentrators, a Gekko intensive leach reactor and electrowinning circuit to retrieve approximately 50% to 70% of the gold.
-The remaining gold is treated through carbon-in-leach (CIL) technology.
+The ground ore was then fed to the FFE liners, Knelson concentrators, a Gekko intensive leach reactor and electrowinning circuit to retrieve approximately 50% to 70% of the gold.
+The remaining gold was treated through carbon-in-leach (CIL) technology.

-In the CIL method, the ground ore is transferred to cyanide leach tanks to generate pregnant solution.
-The solution is fed to a series of carbon adsorption agitated tanks where the gold sticks to the surface of the carbon.
-The gold bearing carbon is poured into a heated sodium hydroxide-cyanide-water solution to detach the gold precipitates from carbon.
+In the CIL method, the ground ore was transferred to cyanide leach tanks to generate pregnant solution.
+The solution was fed to a series of carbon adsorption agitated tanks where the gold sticked to the surface of the carbon.
+The gold bearing carbon was poured into a heated sodium hydroxide-cyanide-water solution and gold precipitates were detached from carbon.

-The gold precipitates are washed with high pressure sprays, dried and melted at the smelter or refinery to produce pure gold dore bars or ingots for export.
-The solution is transferred to the tails thickener to recycle water for the processing plant.
+The gold precipitates were washed with high pressure sprays, dried and melted at the smelter or refinery to produce pure gold dore bars or ingots for export.
+The solution was transferred to the tails thickener to recycle water for the processing plant.